SignalK/signalk-derived-data/README.md

  * Moon illumination and times (based on time and navigation.position)
  * Sunlight Times: sunrise, sunriseEnd, goldenHourEnd, solarNoon, goldenHour, sunsetStart, sunset, dusk, nauticalDusk, night, nadir, nightEnd, nauticalDawn, dawn (based on time and navigation.position)
  * Outside Heat Index (based on temperature and humidity)
- * True Course Over Goround (based on courseOverGroundMagnetic and magneticVariation)
+ * True Course Over Ground (based on courseOverGroundMagnetic and magneticVariation)
  * Magnetic Course Over Ground (based on courseOverGroundTrue and magneticVariation)

 To add new calculations, just create a new file under the `./calcs` directory.